nautobot/nautobot/nautobot/docs/additional-features/jinja-filters.md

-# Additional Django Template helpers and Jinja2 filters
+# Additional Jinja2 filters and Django Template helpers

 ## Introduction

 Nautobot is using primarily 2 template engines internally, Django Template and Jinja2.
-Django Template is used mainly to render the UI pages and Jinja2 is used for user defined features like: computed fields, custom links etc ...
+Django Template is used to render the UI pages and Jinja2 is used for all extensibility features like: computed fields, custom links etc ...

+!!! note
-Django Template and Jinja2 are very closed to each other.
-The main differences between them is the syntax of the template.
+	Jinja2 and Django Template are very similar, the main difference between them is the syntax of the template.
 Historically, Django Template has been the go-to solution to generate webpage in Django and Jinja2 is the industry standard outside of Django.

-Both Django Template and Jinja2 can be extended with a library of functions, called `helpers` in Django Template and `filters` in Jinja2.
-Nautobot includes some built-in helpers/filters out of the box and automatically include more network specific helpers/filters from the netutils library.
+Both Django Template and Jinja2 can be extended with a library of functions, called `filters` in Jinja2 and `helpers` in Django Template.
+Nautobot includes some built-in `filters`/`helpers` out of the box and automatically include more network specific `filters`/`helpers` from the [netutils library](https://netutils.readthedocs.io/en/latest/index.html).

 ## Netutils Django Template helpers / Jinja2 filters